Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 • For mood elevation, try citrus oils like lemon or sweet orange.

-Choose high-quality essential oils
+Choose high-quality essential oils.

-Choosing quality essential oils is key to ensuring their safety and effectiveness.
+Choosing quality essential oils is vital to ensuring their safety and effectiveness.
 Be wary of over-the-counter oils at drug stores.
 Many are synthetic or made with additives that can trigger allergic reactions or offer fewer benefits.

 Opt for high-quality oils from trusted companies known for their pure, additive-free products.
-Look for labels stating “100% pure essential oil,” and organic certifications to ensure you’re not using products filled with pesticides.
+Look for labels stating “100% pure essential oil” and organic certifications to ensure you’re not using products filled with pesticides.

 Quality essential oils typically come in dark glass bottles to protect them from light, which can degrade their properties.
 Steer clear of oils in plastic containers, as the oils can deteriorate the plastic, causing contamination and reduced purity.

-Pick a carrier oil before applying topically
+Pick a carrier oil before applying topically.

 Some gentle carrier oils that offer extra moisturizing include: